-Understanding that it is frequent to not have to pay up front for fees, that frees you to look for high quality representation with a law firm that specializes in VA disability appeals.
+Not having to worry about paying upfront fees allows you to look for high-quality representation with a law firm that specializes in VA disability appeals.

-Keep in mind that even within the pool of law firms that handle VA disability appeals, not all firms focus on some of the more complex disabilities claims.
-For example, some do not handle PTSD (post traumatic stress disorder) or MST (military sexual trauma) because they are more difficult to prove to the VA.
+Keep in mind that even within the pool of law firms that handle VA disability appeals, not all firms focus on some of the more complex disability claims.
+For example, some do not handle post-traumatic stress disorder or military sexual trauma cases because they are more difficult to prove to the VA.
 Some law firms, however, have embraced the complexity and become very experienced in collecting and assembling the necessary medical and psychological information to succeed in appeals on these claims.